conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 For local deployments, the Gateway API documentation is available at [`http://localhost:8888`](http://localhost:8888).
 In this guide, we will use the `service-account` and the `token` endpoints.
 :::

-In the `service-account` section of the Gateway API documentation, you'll notice that to create a service account on the Gateway, you have to chose between a `local` or `external` service account.
+In the `service-account` section of the API documentation, you'll notice that to create a service account on the Gateway, you have to chose between a `local` or `external` service account.

 :::info TL;DR
 A `local` service account is managed by the Gateway itself, while an `external` service account is managed by an external OIDC identity provider.
 :::

-Here is a link to our [Service Accounts, Authentication & Authorization](/gateway/concepts/service-accounts-authentication-authorization/) concept page if you need more information.
+For more information refer to the [Service Accounts, Authentication & Authorization](/gateway/concepts/service-accounts-authentication-authorization/) concept page if you have not done so already.

 ## Prerequisites